frogmanjhb/katalyst/DEPLOYMENT_TROUBLESHOOTING.md

    - Wait 30-60 minutes before trying again
    - Or contact Absolute Hosting support to unblock

-4. **Server requires SFTP instead of FTP**
+4. **Server requires FTPS or SFTP instead of plain FTP**
-   - The error message mentions "Users sometimes get this error when the server only supports SFTP"
-   - Try the SFTP workflow option (see below)
+   - Some servers require encrypted connections
+   - The workflow will automatically try FTPS as fallback
+   - For SFTP, you may need to contact Absolute Hosting to enable it

 **Solution Steps:**
 1. **Test credentials manually first:**